affixalex/crowdcrunch/README.md

 thing about this approach is that it is language agnostic, so you can choose a different programming language if it is more well suited to a particular service.
-One current drawback of this approach is that there isn't a good solution for GraphQL Subscriptions but I'm confident that patterns will emerge soon.
+One current drawback of this approach is that there isn't a good solution for GraphQL Subscriptions but I'm confident that solutions will emerge soon.

 The next series of commits to this repository will walk through the finer